 Special Edition: My 50th Birthday

-When I awoke this morning, the calendar revealed a new day, my 50th Birthday!
+When I awoke this morning, the calendar revealed a new day – November 11, 2019.

 I started this blog 2 years ago, in November of 2017.
-In my earliest posts, I shared my intention to take a sabbatical to travel with my family.
-My goal-date was November 11, 2019 – my 50th Birthday.
+In my earliest posts, I shared my intention to take a career sabbatical to travel with my family when I turned 50.

 We made it!
 I pause and let it all sink in.

-This didn’t happen by accident.
-I didn’t just wake up one day in Spain.
-I have saved and planned for almost 3 years to make this happen.
+This didn’t happen by accident, waking up today in Spain.
+We have saved and planned for almost 3 years to make this happen.

-I am a financial planner by trade and I suppose that has helped.
+I am a CFP® Professional and I suppose that has helped.
 Through the years, I have developed a mental framework for how to play offense and defense, financially speaking.
-I have set and achieved other goals, so why not throw in a sabbatical savings spreadsheet?
+I have set and achieved other life goals, so why not throw in a sabbatical savings spreadsheet?

-I have also watched my income go up as I gained professional knowledge and experience.
-Since my husband and I come from such modest means, we chose to just keep living “normal” and make wise use of the excess.
+Also, our household income has grown as my husband and I have gained professional knowledge and experience.
+Since we come from modest means, we chose to keep living at earlier levels and make wise use of the raises.
+We knocked out some household maintenance issues, paid off all debt (except for the mortgage), and stashed cash in a money market.
 That discipline has led to the achievement of an amazing life goal!

 I suppose I should be posting celebratory selfies on Facebook, but I’m not.
 This isn’t a vacation, and I don’t really want to put myself out there like that.
 I’m on sabbatical, and such active self-promotion sounds like work.